thedarkwriter/courseware-lms-content/courses/01-puppet/01_2xxx_why_test.md

 ### slide What and When
 So, what kind of testing should you do and when should you test?

+### slide
+Kinds of Tests

+Different stakeholders require different tests.
+Unit Tests
+Test the smallest unit of functionality.
+As simple as possible, easy to debug, reliable, etc.
+Prove that each part of your code works on its own.
+Integration Tests
+Combine units and test the entire system.
+Validate that all parts work together.
+Only test the whole system, not individual parts.
+Functional and Acceptance Tests
+Compare end result with specification.
+Only test end results, not intermediate state

 ### slide Testing at Puppet
 A brief introduction to testing in Puppet